sanskrit/learnsanskrit.org/content/vyakarana/subanta/vibhakti.md

 }

-But suppose that the verb in our sentence is {s gamyate} ("is gone to"). {s gamyate} is in {s karmaNi prayoga}, so it expresses the {s kAraka} of {s karma}.
+But suppose that the verb in our sentence is {s gamyate} ("is gone to"). {s gamyate} is in {s karmaNi prayoga}, which means that it expresses the {s kAraka} of {s karma}.
 Since {s karma} is already expressed, we cannot apply rule 2.3.2.
 So we are prevented from saying {s grAmaM gamyate}, which would be an error.
 This is the purpose of rule {a-cite 2.3.1}.

 {h The fourth {s vibhakti}}